elavoie/ssb-tokens/ROADMAP.md

            [x] Use a different local ssb-db for alpha release ('~/.ssb-tokens') [x] Add automatic matching of token-types from token name for 'give' [ ] Paper
-       [ ] Update API to create operations without automatic publishing on the database
+       [x] Update API to create operations without automatic publishing on the database
        [ ] Refactor to use decimal.js for arbitrary-precision operations
-           (ERC20 tokens expect 256-bits uint for amounts while JavaScript uses doubles (max 52-bits uint) [ ] Use a single global Decimal constructor with precision limited to 78 digits (just enough to represent all uint256 numbers supported by ERC20) [ ] Redefine valueOf to throw exception to prevent accidental usage of primitive operations [ ] Modify type for `amount` to use string instead of Number, with maximum 78 characters [ ] Modify serialization of create, give, and burn operations to use a string [ ] Modify API input validation for amounts to support strings and tests for loss of precision when using numbers
+           (ERC20 tokens expect 256-bits uint for amounts while JavaScript uses doubles (max 52-bits uint) [x] Use a single global Decimal constructor with precision limited to 78 digits (just enough to represent all uint256 numbers supported by ERC20) [x] Redefine valueOf to throw exception to prevent accidental usage of primitive operations [x] Modify type for `amount` to use string instead of Number, with maximum 79 characters [x] Modify serialization of create, give, and burn operations to use a string [x] Fix unit tests
+           [x] Modify create, give, and burn to accept Decimal amounts as inputs [x] Modify API input validation for amounts to support strings and tests for loss of precision when using numbers
-           [ ] Modify queries to return amounts as Decimal object instead of Number [ ] Modify unit tests to use new semantics for decimals [ ] Modify doc/api.md and help/* to reflect new semantics for decimals [ ] Implement simulator of ERC20 transactions (see experiments roadmap) [ ] Measure performance
+           [x] Modify queries to return amounts as Decimal object instead of Number [x] Remove support for decimals and represent amounts with 79 characters max (78 digits + '.')
+           [x] Modify doc/api.md and help/* to reflect new semantics for decimals [ ] Implement simulator of ERC20 transactions (see experiments roadmap) [ ] Measure performance
        [ ] Optimize to run in reasonable time on Raspberry Pi 4